 There are several reasons a person might share a quiz on Facebook and elsewhere.
 But the 3 big ones are:

-With the right topic and questions, you can use quizzes to find out valuable information about your audience.
+But a quiz doesn’t even need this competition angle to provide audience insights.
+With the right topic and questions, you can find out valuable information.
 The facts you can ascertain range from how close customers are to needing a new vacuum cleaner to what kind of beverage they prefer after a gym session.

 The important thing is to be subtle.
 Your quiz isn’t a consumer survey.
-If you start asking for personal details or your questions don’t relate to the quiz title, that completion rate we talked about earlier is going to plummet faster than Wile E. Coyote falling off a cliff.
+If you start asking for personal details or your questions don’t relate to the quiz title, that completion rate we talked about earlier is going to plummet very quickly.

 What could you find out about your audience with quizzes?
 Well, that just depends on how creative you are.
 (Or how creative we are if you work with us to build a quiz.)

 If you’re a shrewd marketer, you already know that every idea costs money to implement – and the more you can do with a single idea, the more value it has.

 One of the great things about quizzes is they can often be created off the back of existing content.